Rubber Biscuit: Songwriting

-"Rubber Biscuit" started life as Kinrod Johnson's answer to the marching rhythms of the Warwick School For Delinquent Teenagers while he was an intern there.
-Label credit for writing and composing the song was given to Chips lead singer Charles Johnson and Adam R. Levy.
-But Levy's father, label owner Morris Levy, was notorious for adding either his or his son's names to songwriting credits in order to claim partial, or in some cases full, author-composer royalties on songs they did not write.
-There is no evidence that Morris Levy or Adam Levy ever wrote any songs.
+"Rubber Biscuit" started life as Charles Johnson's answer to the marching rhythms of the Warwick School for Delinquent Teenagers while he was an intern there.
+Label credit for writing and composing the song was given to Chips lead singer Charles Johnson.
+The songwriting credit was expanded in the 1970s to include all of the Chips.

 Lyrics

 Few of the lyrics can actually be understood, as they are sung in the scat manner.
-The scat is interrupted every few bars for short one-liners, most of which are implicit references to the singer's poverty and meager diet resulting from such: a "wish sandwich" (where one has two slices of bread and wishes for meat in between them), a "ricochet biscuit" (which is supposed to bounce off the wall and into one's mouth, and when it does not, "you go hungry"), a "cold-water sandwich" (or a "cool-water sandwich") which refers to consuming watermelon, and a "Sunday-go-to-meeting-bun," which is a reference to taking a little lady to church, as Blues Brother Elwood explains in a live version of the performance.
+The scat is interrupted every few bars for short one-liners, most of which are implicit references to the singer's poverty and meager diet resulting from same, mentioning such items as a "wish sandwich" (where one has two slices of bread and wishes for meat in between them), a "ricochet biscuit" (which is supposed to bounce off the wall and into one's mouth, and when it does not, "you go hungry"), a "cool-water sandwich," and a "Sunday go-to-meeting bun."
+In a live performance of the song by the Blues Brothers, Elwood Blues (Dan Aykroyd) explains that these last two items refer, respectively, to eating watermelon and taking an old lady to church.
 The song closes with the question "What do you want for nothing — a rubber biscuit?"